Great Ireland: Location hypotheses

 Kirsten Seaver identified the land as a fabled country, which had arisen on the background of the faded knowledge of lands in the far western ocean by Icelanders.

 Carl Christian Rafn positioned Great Ireland in Chesapeake Bay.
-Rafn based his identification on Shawnee Amerindian legends of a race described as "white men who used iron instruments".
+Rafn based his identification on Shawnee Native American legends of a race described as "white men who used iron instruments".
 These legends he connected to the description of the inhabitants of Greater Ireland as being white people who carried poles.

 Other sources place Great Ireland in Newfoundland, Canada.
 Author Farley Mowat proposed that Great Ireland was on the western shore of Newfoundland, in the vicinity of St. George's Bay, and was populated by Papar who had fled first Iceland and then Greenland escaping Norse invaders.

 More recent research agrees with the early assessment already proposed by Fridtjof Nansen in 1911 and sees Hvítramannaland as a purely mythological country based on a Norse reception of Irish geographical myths during the Viking Age.